Parking in Orange

 The system is mounted in a marked council car, with signs stating ‘Orange City Council Mobile Parking Patrol.’
 The equipment consists of a car-mounted fixed camera linked to a lap-top.
 The system is operated by two council parking officers, one driving the car and one operating the equipment.

 - As the car drives along, the camera takes photographs of parked cars in time-limited parking zones.
 The exact time, date and location of each photograph is also recorded in the computer.
-The computer also analyses the image and records the number plate details.
+The computer also analyses the image and records the license plate details.

 - The parking officer then parks the patrol car nearby, and walks to where the potential offending car is parked.